Home Equity Loans

 Frequently Asked Questions

-HELOCs are one of the primary alternatives to home equity loans.
+HELOCs are one of the primary alternatives.
 Instead of receiving a lump sum of money, you can borrow as little or as much as you need, up to the limit of your line of credit.

 Alternatively, you can consider cash-out refinancing.
 This involves replacing your current mortgage with a new mortgage based on your home’s increased value.